Charliemiz/AI-Trends-Intelligence-Platform/README.md

 ### 2. Environment Setup

-Create a `.env` file in the `frontend` directory with all required secrets (API keys, database credentials, etc.)
+Create a `.env` file in the `frontend` and another in the `backend` directories with all required secrets (API keys, database credentials, etc.) (see .env.example files)

 ### 3. Backend Setup